wangcheol10101/Notes/English/Essential Grammer In Use.md

     > The broken window needs repair.
     It functions like a reduced relative clause
     > The base table that is being created -> Reduced to “the base table being created.”
+- As adverbs
+    > It generally has two closely related meanings **depending on the context**.
 - As participial phrases
     These describe or **add information about a noun or about the whole sentence**.
     > Walking down the street, I saw a friend.